 Technology is hailed as the ultimate time-saver, but we all know that’s not always the case.
-Digital tools like Computerised Maintenance Management Software (CMMS), for example, often fail to deliver on that promise.
+Digital tools like CMMS, for example, often fail to deliver on that promise.
 Their complexity makes them cumbersome for those in the field, and over time they become abandoned cornfields with very little valuable data.

 Current CMMSs are not the answer